-This is an exercise that entails identifying a problem and asking the question why? five times which allows you to quickly drill down to the root cause of a problem.
+This tool involves an exercise that identifies a problem and asks the question why? five times.
+Allowing you to quickly drill down to the root cause of a problem.

-It is tempting to jump to the first conclusion when trying to solve a problem so it is important to make sure that what is thought to be the root of the problem truly is.
-That is the beauty of this tool!
+It is tempting to jump to the first conclusion when trying to solve a problem.
+However, it is important to make sure that what is thought to be the root of the problem truly is.
+That is the beauty of using this tool!